 - Insert analytics scripts in your search-results page.

-- Let people use your Solr application so you can collect statistics.
+- Let people use your search application so you can collect statistics.

 - Navigate from the Analytics node on the left-side navigation column to the list of Analytics Apps.